javelit/docs/content/get-started/installation/embedded-vanilla.md

 ## What's next?
-Read about our [Basic concepts](/get-started/fundamentals/main-concepts) to understand Jeamlit's dataflow model
+Read about our [Basic concepts](/get-started/fundamentals/main-concepts) to understand Javelit's dataflow model